wilsonmar/wilsonmar.github.io/shop/index.md

 ### Color

+   A **dark gray** color backpack is less noticeable than a bright-colored pack to alert thieves.
    Mine is black but there is a <a target="_blank" href="https://www.amazon.com/gp/product/B00M7DYI24/">gray camo</a> fabric.
-   A **dark gray** color backpack is less noticeable than a bright-colored pack to alert thieves.

    I'd like to put a patch (such as an American flag) over their big logo, though.

 ### Size & Weight

-   The <strong>maximum size</strong> to qualify as carry-on luggage is defined by IATA to be 22 x 16 x 8 inches.
+   The key requirement is smaller than the <strong>maximum size</strong> to qualify as carry-on luggage defined by IATA of <strong>22 x 16 x 8 inches</strong>.
-   Some airlines have different standards, such as (21 x 14 x 9).
-I prefer a backpack this size so I don't need an additional bag when I go for a weekend or need to carry several laptops, camera or recording gear, etc.
+   Some airlines demand even smaller <strong>21 x 14 x 9</strong>.
+I prefer a backpack this size so I don't need an additional bag when I go for a weekend or need to carry several laptops, cameras, recording gear, etc.

    The room's there when needed at a **Lightweight** 700g with water resistant 600D material, which the <a target="_blank" href="https://www.amazon.com/dp/B01J24H2K0/">Amazon Basics bag</a> does not have.
    The LocTote, XDDesign Bobby packs feature <strong>Cut-proof</strong> fabric.